MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

      ![Recovery plan](./media/contoso-migration-rehost-vm-sql-ag/recovery-plan.png)

 2. They run a failover on the plan.
-They select the latest recovery point, and specify that Site Recovery should try to shut down the on-premises VM before triggering the failover.
+They select the latest recovery point, and specify that Azure Migrate should try to shut down the on-premises VM before triggering the failover.

     ![Failover](./media/contoso-migration-rehost-vm-sql-ag/failover1.png)